velde/career-coach/frontend/README.md

 ## License

-This project is open source and free to use for educational and demonstration purposes.
+This project is licensed under the MIT License - see the [LICENSE](../LICENSE) file for details.